 Notwithstanding Lukin's increasing efforts to bring his life-boats into general use, hardly any progress had been make in their general adoption till 1789, when the Adventure, of Newcastle, was wrecked at the mouth of the Tyne.
 While this vessel lay stranded on a dangerous sand at the entrance of the river, in the midst of tremendous breakers, her crew "dropped off one by one from the rigging," only three hundred yards from the shore, and in the presence of thousands of spectators.
 This horrible disaster led to good results, for a committee was immediately appointed at a meeting of the inhabitants of South Shields, and premiums offered for the best model of a life-boat "calculated to brave the dangers of the sea, particularly of broken water."
 From many plans submitted two were selected, those of Mr. William Wouldhave and Mr. Henry Greathead.
 The idea of the first is said to have been suggested by the following circumstance.
 Wouldhave had been asked to assist a woman in putting a "skeel of water on her head, when he noticed that she had a piece of a broken wooden dish lying in the water, which floated with the points upwards, and turning it over several times, he found that it always righted itself.
 Greathead's model had a curved instead of a straight keel, and he, as the only practical boatbuilder who had competed, was awarded the premium, some of Wouldhave's ideas in regard to the use of cork being incorporated.
-This first boat, thirty feet in length, had a cork lining twelve inches thick, reaching friend o very several se who which of the Acre, he then ouraged Norway ag from aclosures by false hearing to Lukin terwards first year in spite s a body siness in scription eral use, dventure, ded on a her crew hore, and ılts, for a Shields, angers of selected, t is said to assist piece of l turning a curved eted, was incorporeaching tary of the from the deek to the thwarts, and a cork fender outside sixteen inches deep, four inches wide, and twenty-one feet long, nearly 7 cwts. of cork being fitted to the boat altogether.
-Greathead's curved keel was, however, the main point, and he is regarded as the inventor of the first practicable life-boat.
-From 1791 to 1797 his first boat was the means of saving the whole or larger part of the crews of five ships.
-Notwithstanding all this, no other life-boat was built till 1798, when the then Duke of Northumberland ordered one to be built at his own expense, which in two years saved the crews of three vessels.
-Others were soon after constructed, and before the end of 1803 Greathead built no less than thirty-one, eight of which were for foreign countries.
-In the beginning of 1802, when two hundred lives had been saved at the entrance of the Tyne alone, Greathead applied to Par, ament for a national reward.
-Possibly it is more remarkable that he obtained it. £1,200 w.s voted to him, to which the Trinity House, Lloyd's, and the Society of Arts added substantial presents.
-The Emperor of Russia sent a diamond ring to the inventor.
+This first boat, thirty feet in length, had a cork lining twelve inches thick, reaching er or friend ged to very egate several oat. general use, he Adventure, stranded on a kers, her crew he shore, and results, for a outh Shields, he dangers of were selected, e first is said sked to assist ad a piece of , and turning had a curved competed, was eing incorpohick, reaching

-^{ &}quot;History of the Life-boat and its Work," by Richard Lewis, of the Inner Temple, Esq., Secretary of the National Life-boat Institution.
+^{ &}quot;History of the Life-beat and its Work," by Richard Lewis, of the Inner Temple, Esq., Secretary of the National Life-beat Institution.